Gibberlings3/Skills-and-Abilities/README.md

 - Tireless (4 slots): The character does not become fatigued to include after using rage or frenzy.
 - Fast Healing (5 slots): The character regenerates 1 hit point per round.
 This will stack with other methods of regeneration.

-**SPELL PENETRATION (Next Release & EEex Required):** This proficiency allows a caster to bypass a portion of a target's magic resistance.
+**SPELL PENETRATION (EEex Required):** This proficiency allows a caster to bypass a portion of a target's magic resistance.
 - Spell Penetration (1 slot): The wizard can bypass 10% of a target's magic resistance.
 - Greater Spell Penetration (2 slots): The wizard can bypass 25% of a target's magic resistance.

-**SWIFTBLADE (Next Release):** This proficiency allows one to combine arcane-assisted speed with melee skill to turn a first strike into a deadly assault.
+**SWIFTBLADE:** This proficiency allows one to combine arcane-assisted speed with melee skill to turn a first strike into a deadly assault.
 With this proficiency, one discovers unconventional ways to utilize the haste spell.
 All abilities are cumulative.
 - Arcane Reflexes (1 slot): The character gains a -2 bonus to Speed Factor while under the effects of a haste spell.
 - Swift Surge (2 slots): The character gains +1 bonus to Thac0 and AC while under the effects of a haste spell.
 - Blurred Alacrity (3 slots): The character becomes blurred while under the effects of a haste spell.
 - Greater Swift Surge (4 slots): The character gains an additional bonus to Thac0 and AC bringing it to +2 while under the effects of a haste spell.
 - Evasive Celerity (5 slots): The character gains +10% magic resistance while under the effects of a haste spell.

-**CONCENTRATION (Next Release):** The character is adept at casting spells in combat.
+**CONCENTRATION:** The character is adept at casting spells in combat.
 Points spent in this proficiency reduce the chance of spell interruption when damaged.
 - Combat Casting (1 slot): The character increases his chance to resist spell disruption by +4.
 - Greater Combat Casting (2 slots): The character increases his chance to resist spell disruption by an additional +4 bringing it to +8 total.

 NOTE: The calculation to resist spell disruption is 1d20 + Luck + (Constitution / 2) - 5 + Concentration Proficiency Bonus > Damage Taken + 10.

-**POWER STRIKER (Next Release & Artisan Kitpack Fighter Overhaul Required):** This proficiency allows a warrior to attack with more ferocious Power Attacks.
+**POWER STRIKER (Artisan Kitpack Fighter Overhaul Required):** This proficiency allows a warrior to attack with more ferocious Power Attacks.
 - Enhanced Power Attack (1 slot): The character gains a +5 damage bonus (instead of +3) when using the Power Attack modal.
 When using the Improved Power Attack modal, the character gains a +10 damage bonus (instead of +6).
 - Supreme Power Attack (2 slots): The character gains a +6 damage bonus (instead of +3) when using the Power Attack modal.
 When using the Improved Power Attack modal, the character gains a +12 damage bonus (instead of +6).
 - NOTE: Even though other classes may have access to this weapon style, only Fighters will be able to use it to improve their Power Attack modal.